MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 2. From the output, take a note of the following parameter values:

     - The value for **SubLabelId**, if there is one.
-If this value is blank, a sublabel wasn't used, so note the value for **MainLabelId**.
+If this value is blank, a sublabel wasn't used, so note the value for **MainLabelId** instead.

     - The value for **RMSTemplateId**.
 If this value is **Restricted Access**, a user has protected the file using custom permissions rather than the protection settings that are configured for the label.
 If you continue, those custom permissions will be overwritten by the label's protection settings.
 Decide whether to continue or ask the user (value displayed for the **RMSIssuer**) to remove the label and re-apply it, together with their original custom permissions.